ace-design/adore/README.txt

 (load-file (concat (getenv "ADORE_HOME") "/adore.el"))

+/!\ Warning: Emacs inherits its environment from its parent process.
+So, even
+    with an adequate .bash_profile, if the parent process doesn't use it, the $ADORE_HOME variable will ne be set, and the adore mode will not be loaded.
+It basically happends when running Emacs from the Dock on an Apple Computer.
+To fix this mistake, you can use the following ugly hack in your ~/.emacs file:

+(setenv "ADORE_HOME" "/absolute/path/to/adore")
+(setenv "PATH" (concat (getenv "PATH") ":" (getenv "ADORE_HOME") "/bin")) (load-file (concat (getenv "ADORE_HOME") "/adore.el"))

   2. With anything else: just ... write!

 ####
 ## Running ADORE from command line
 ####

   - Generating Facts from an ADORE file: the adore2facts.sh scripts wraps the ANTLR-based ADORE compiler.